nus-cs2103-AY2223S2/tp/docs/team/jmestxr.md

     * Updated UML diagram and description for UI Architecture.
     * Added explanation and diagrams for 'View progress/modules' feature
     * Added use cases
-    * Added instructions to manual testing
+    * Added instructions for manual testing

 * **Contributions to team-based tasks:**
   * Transferred documentation from team's collaborative doc to markdown file